Human trafficking in Myanmar: Corruption

 The Myanmar regime reported investigating 155 cases of trafficking, prosecuting 410 individuals, and convicting 88 offenders in 2009, an increase from 342 reported prosecutions in 2008; however, these statistics included 12 cases of abduction for adoption, which are not considered “trafficking” by international standards.
 Additionally, court proceedings are not open and lack due process for defendants.
 While the Myanmar regime has in the past been known to conflate illegal migration with trafficking, leading to the punishment of consensual emigrants and those who assist them to emigrate, the police reported some efforts to exclude smuggling cases from human trafficking figures during 2009, and improved their transparency in handling cases.
 Nevertheless, limited capacity and training of the police coupled with a lack of transparency in the justice system make it uncertain whether all trafficking statistics provided by authorities were indeed for trafficking cases.

 Corruption and lack of accountability remains pervasive in Myanmar, affecting all aspects of society.
 Police can be expected to self-limit investigations when well-connected individuals are involved in forced labor cases.
 Although the government reported four officials prosecuted for involvement in human trafficking in 2009, the government did not release any details of the cases.

 Progress

 Since the U.S. State Department's Office to Monitor and Combat Trafficking in Persons began publishing the Trafficking in Persons Report in 2001, Myanmar has never advanced above the "Tier 2 Watchlist" rank.
 In 2017, it was upgraded to Tier 2 Watchlist.
 In 2018 Myanmar was downgraded back to Tier 3, as the minimum standards for eliminating trafficking were never met and no efforts were made to meet them.
-However, in stark contrast to 2017, more traffickers have had been prosecuted and convicted and more victims identified.
+However, in stark contrast to 2017, more traffickers have been prosecuted and convicted and more victims identified.
 Also, as measures against the recruitment and use of child soldiers, more resources have been allotted to raising people's awareness of the issue.